wazuh/wazuh-packages/README.md

 ## Building DEB packages

 Building a .deb package is pretty similar to build a .rpm package.
-You need to download the repository and execut the `generate_wazuh_debs.sh` script.
+You need to download the repository and execute the `generate_wazuh_debs.sh` script.
 This will create the docker image, choose the needed files to build the package and build it.
 These packages will be stored by default in `$HOME/3.x/apt-dev`.

 1. Download this repository and go to the rpm directory:
     ```bash
     $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/debs
     ```

-2. Execute the `generate_wazuh_debs.sh` script to build the package.
+2. Execute the `generate_wazuh_debs.sh` script to built the package.
 There are multiple parameters to select which package is going to be build, its architecture, etc. Here you can see all the different parameters:
       ```shellsession
       # ./generate_wazuh_debs.sh -h